Jeff Krell: Jayson: Best of the 80s and Jayson: Best of the 90s

 After Krell had taken time off to work on Jayson the Musical, he decided to continue the Jayson series but first wanted to see if there was a market for the series.
 After putting together some of Jayson's popular stories from the 80s and 90s, the two collections were released in 2005.

 Jayson Goes to Hollywood

 In 2008, a day before Jayson comic's 25th anniversary, Krell published “Jayson Goes to Hollywood,” and it was the first series of new Jayson stories.
 This milestone gave Krell the opportunity to be a featured guest at San Diego Comic-Con’s “Gays In Comics” panel.
 The series also earned Krell two nominations (Favorite Writer and Favorite Graphic Novel) in the 2009 Comic Buyer's Guide Fan Awards.

-In this graphic novel, Jayson goes on an adventure with Arena Stage to find their mutual ex-boyfriend Ed before Arena's sister Meryl, who was first introduced in this series, attempts to take Ed's sperm.
+In the graphic novel, Jayson goes on an adventure with Arena Stage to find their mutual ex-boyfriend Ed before Arena's sister Meryl, who was first introduced in this series, attempts to take Ed's sperm.
 It also features panels of Bertha, Jayson's mother, in Philadelphia working as Robyn's assistant for his latest film.